 COE Welcomes Dr. Odis Johnson on September 13

-Please join the College of Education as we welcome Dr. Odis Johnson Jr for "Broadening Participation: Research Isn't Done In a Vacuum" on Friday September 13, 9:30am in the Methodist Room, FedEx Institute of Technology.
-On Friday at 1:30, he will present a talk entitled "Does filling the STEM pipeline require draining the school to prison pipeline?" in BH 209.
+The College of Education welcomed Dr. Odis Johnson Jr for "Broadening Participation: Research Isn't Done In a Vacuum" on Friday September 13 in the morning.
+In the afternoon, he presented a talk entitled "Does filling the STEM pipeline require draining the school to prison pipeline?"

 Odis Johnson Jr., PhD, is a Professor in the Departments of Sociology and Education, Director of the NSF Institute in Critical Quantitative, Computational, and Mixed Methodologies, and Associate Director of the Center for the Study of Race, Ethnicity, and Equity at Washington University in St. Louis.
 He also is a Faculty Scholar at the Institute of Public Health, affiliated faculty at the Brown School of Social Work, both at Washington University.
 Prior to his appointments at Washington University, Dr. Johnson chaired the African American Studies Department at the University of Maryland.